IgneButene/XTouch-FLStudio/README.md

 Behringer X-Touch for FL Studio Script (based on FL Studio MCU implementation)

+# WHAT'S INCLUDED: #

-## WHAT'S INCLUDED: ##
+## Jogging ##

-* Sends and Pan/Surround (stereo separation) swapped to reflect the labels
-* Plugins now show their respective names
-* Plugins allow navigating between them to see all 10 (using channel and fader bank buttons)
-* Plugins when clicked on, take you to a list of plugin parameters, where you can navigate.
-* Plugin parameters can be adjusted using knobs
-* When knob is pressed it flips between 0 and 1 (min and max value)
----
 * Midi Tracks - focuses Playlist and upon press and jog wheel runs through patterns
 * Inputs - focuses Mixer and sets goes to the location of currently selected Mixer track (it is then assigned to Fader 1)
-* Audio Tracks - free for now to use wherever you like
+* Audio Tracks - move between the playlist tracks
 * Audio Inst - focuses Channel Rack/Step Seq. and jog wheel goes through the instruments
-* Aux - free for now
+* Aux - moves through the docked channels (mixes)
-* Buses - focuses Mixer and sets fader 1 to first insert track (as far as it is track number > 99)
+* Buses - focuses Mixer and moves through the channels which names end with BUS or MIX
 * Outputs - focuses Mixer and sets fader 1 as Master track
 * User - focuses Browser
 ---